 2. Basic copy editor

-An hourly rate of between $30.00 to $40.00, the cost would be in the range of $2,000.00 to $3,000.00.
+At an hourly rate of between $30.00 to $40.00, the cost would be in the range of $2,000.00 to $3,000.00.

 The price for heavy copyediting is estimated at almost the same as for developmental editing.

-An hourly rate of between $30.00 to $35.00, the cost would be in the range of $2,000.00 to $2,500.00.
+With an hourly rate of between $30.00 to $35.00, the cost would be in the range of $2,000.00 to $2,500.00.

 In total, the cost estimate for these three editing services would total around $9,000.00 at a minimum.

-This is only a very rough rule of thumb guide.
+This is only a very rough rule-of-thumb guide.

 If you want an accurate quote, you should contact an editor and send a sample of your book so they can give you a firm offer.